Figure 1: Radar- Altimeter display using a logarithmic scale

 - sea surface height measurements (from which wind speed can be estimated).

-Examples given: TOPEX/Poseidon and Jason-1 radar altimeter.
+Examples given: TOPEX/Poseidon and Poseidon-2 Radar Altimeter on Jason-1 satellite.